AFRY + Gapminder

 AFRY is now a proud partner, contributing our knowledge and facts.

-To find a true match in partnership is rare but, once you do, the possibility of accomplishing great deeds arises.
+To find a true match in mind-set is rare but, once you do, the possibility of accomplishing great deeds arises.